akd-io/pico8/picotron/drive/projects/signal/signal.md

 - `_signal(33)`
   - Shuts down Picotron.
 - `_signal(34)`
+  - Reboots Picotron.
 - `_signal(35)`
 - `_signal(36)`
 - `_signal(37)`
+  - Unknown functionality
+  - Dubbed "presentable signal" in `wm.lua`.
 - `_signal(38)`
+  - Used in `head.lua` to
+    > start of userland code (for memory accounting)
 - `_signal(39)`
+  - Disable mounting.
 - `_signal(40)`
+  - Lock flushing.
 - `_signal(41)`
+  - Unlock flushing.
+  - Lock and unlock is done before and after Picotron file system operations in `fs.lua`.
+I assume Picotron holds its file system in memory, and "flushing" means writing it to disk.
+Flushing is locked during file system operations to prevent corruption.
 - `_signal(42)`
+  - Export cartridge.
+  - No guardrails.
+Consider using the `export` command instead.
 - `_signal(65)`
+  - Mounts host desktop.

 ## Code search